Ted Iacenda begin his ninth year as head coach at College of the Canyons, and his 13th season overall with the Cougars football program in 2021.

 In 2018, Iacenda led Canyons to a perfect 10-0 regular season to win his second conference title, the 12th in program history, as the Cougars returned to the Southern California Regional Playoffs for the first time since 2013.
 The perfect regular season mark was just the fifth in school history.
 The Cougars also finished the regular season as the No. 1 ranked team in both the California Community College Sports Information Association (CCCSIA) statewide poll and the JC Athletic Bureau Head Coaches Poll.
 At season's end Iacenda was named the conference coach of the year.

-In his six seasons as head coach Iacenda has compiled a 42-23 overall record.
-The Cougars are also 21-12 in conference play during that span.
-The program has also seen 96 student-athletes transfer and continue their playing careers at four-year schools during that span.
+In his seven previous seasons as head coach (the Cougars did not compete in 2020 due to the COVID-19 pandemic) Iacenda has compiled a 51-26 overall record.
+The Cougars are also 25-13 in conference play during that span.
+The program has also seen 113 student-athletes transfer and continue their playing careers at four-year schools during that span.

 While at Alemany, Iacenda served under then-head coach Dean Herrington, helping the Warriors win league titles in six of his seven seasons at the school, as the program posted a combined 62-23 record during a stretch that ran from 2006 to 2012.